StarKid Productions: VHS Christmas Carols (2023/2024)

-VHS Christmas Carols is a musical originally performed in November 2023.
-It expands on the 2020 live-streamed production based on A Christmas Carol, with The Gift of the Magi and The Little Matchstick Girl serving as additional bases, making it a "trilogy" version of the original.
+VHS Christmas Carols was originally performed in November 2023.
+It expands on the 2020 live-streamed production based on A Christmas Carol, adding a first act adapting The Gift of the Magi and The Little Match Girl.
 Unlike the two previous iterations, this version was directed by James Tolbert.
 The 2023 musical's pro-shot was released to YouTube on November 8, 2024, for a limited time.
 It was removed the morning of December 1, 2024, in preparation for the digital ticket release of the 2024 production.
-In November 2024, an updated production ran at the Apollo Theatre in Chicago again with three new cast members and revised staging, but no new story elements were added.
+In November 2024, an updated production ran at the Apollo Theatre in Chicago again with revised staging.

 Cinderella's Castle (2024)

 Cinderella's Castle is a musical based on the tale of Cinderella.
 It was performed in Los Angeles in late July 2024.
 The musical is a dark retelling of the classic damsel-in-distress fairy tale with an original 80s-esque "synth-pop" soundtrack, elaborate puppetry, and a cast of 10.
-It released on YouTube on April 4th, 2025.
+It released on YouTube on April 4, 2025.